-Park Quest registration for 2019 will be conducted via the Maryland Department of Natural Resources' Online Store, starting April 3, 2019.
+Park Quest registration for 2020 will be conducted via the Maryland Department of Natural Resources' Online Store, starting May 6 at 10 a.m.
 Registration will be available on a first come, first serve basis.
 Teams must agree to the Liability Waiver on-line prior to completing registration.

 Families who may have missed the Park Quest Passport registration process may still participate in Park Quest.
 Quest materials can be found on our website and downloaded.
 However, without the Park Quest Passport, teams will need to pay the appropriate day-use service charges at some of the participating State Parks.
 You may want to consider purchasing the Annual State Park & Trail Passport Maryland Park Service Annual Passport, which provides unlimited day-use access to all State Parks for one year from purchase.

-There is a $10 registration fee per team to participate in Park Quest 2019.
-This fee provides your team with the 2019 Park Quest Passport and the opportunity to be entered for Park Quest Prizes upon the completion of a minimum number of Quests.
+There is a $10 registration fee per team to participate in Park Quest 2020.
+This fee provides your team with the 2020 Park Quest Passport and the opportunity to be entered for Park Quest Prizes upon the completion of a minimum number of Quests.
 The $10 registration fee only applies to Park Quest and does not include camping, cabins or other park related fees.
+One Park Quest Passport Booklet per team.
+The Park Quest Passport provides access to the Park Quests sites and activities.
+The Passport only provides access to areas of the Park where the Quest is located.
+Other areas (such as Beach or Picnic Areas) may require standard park entrance fees.
 The Maryland Park Service encourages families to come explore the many wonderful State Parks found in Maryland.

-With the Park Quest Passport, day-use service charges are waived for ONLY the day that teams are at a park to complete the Quest.
+With the Park Quest Passport, day-use service charges are waived for the day that teams are at a park to complete the Quest, at the specific Quest location.
 Please remember to bring your Park Quest Passport with you to gain entry into the participating parks.
-Return visits to any state park may be subject to all applicable service charges.
+Return visits to any state park will be subject to all applicable service charges.

 If you do not have a Park Quest Passport, you will be required to pay the daily entrance fees.
 It is recommended that frequent visitors to Maryland State Parks purchase an Annual Passport, which provides unlimited day-use access to all state parks for one year from purchase.

 Participants who are camping will need to pay for their overnight accommodations when staying in the campgrounds or cabins.
-State Park camping reservations can be made through this website.
+State Park camping reservations can be made through this website: parkreservations.maryland.gov.